 And that’s where the “third city” comes in.
 Vueling, their scheduled Barcelona-to-Milan airline, canceled their flight abruptly this morning, and put them on a flight to Venice instead.
 As I write this, they are in the air on their way to Venice, and then the question is how they will get from there to here.
 There are rumors of a bus, which would get them here sometime tomorrow afternoon; it’s a three-hour drive.

 Except that “they” has now become three rather than four.
 John’s pocket was picked yesterday on a Barcelona subway.
 Thieves got credit cards, cash, and–perhaps most disruptive–his passport.
 Without a passport he can’t fly, and the US Consulate doesn’t open again until Monday.
-So, as I understand it, he’s saying on in Barcelona while Judy, Lew, and Elaine come to Milan.
+So, as I understand it, he’s staying on in Barcelona while Judy, Lew, and Elaine come to Milan.

 There is wonderful stuff to experience in Milan, but our stop here was always intended primarily as an opportunity to assemble before going on to Genoa and the northern villages.
 So I spent a couple of hours napping, a couple getting caught up with all this funny business, and then went out in search of a meal . . .